-In a nutshell, wine tourism is a food travel segment aimed at getting to know and appreciate the universe of wine.
-The routes and tours are focused on a single objective: to know regions that are dedicated to wine production and try them.
+In a nutshell, wine tourism is a type of food tourism aimed at getting to know and appreciate the universe of wine.
+The routes and tours are focused on a single objective: get to know regions dedicated to wine production and taste their wines.

-This type of trip is designed for people looking to delve into the history, traditions and culture of wine.
-Tourists can participate in tastings, take guided tours through the wineries and plantations, visit museums…
+This type of food trip is designed for people looking to delve into the history, traditions, and culture of wine.
+Tourists can participate in wine tastings, take guided tours through the wineries and vineyards, visit museums…

 There are many ways to explore and discover a wine-producing region.
 Some experiences, such as tasting sessions and visits to wineries, are classic and almost mandatory.
 But the possibilities go much further.
-Investing in exclusive and personalized tours is an interesting way to get to know all the stages of wine production, from planting grapes for sale on the shelves.
+Investing in exclusive and customized tours is an interesting way to get to know all the stages of wine production, from planting the grapes to selling the wine.
 These wine tourism experiences can include:

 Guided tours at wineries and wine cellars

-They are an essential part of any trip to wine-producing regions.
-Knowing up close how a winery works is the first step towards a dive into this universe.
-The vast majority of properties offer guided tours in their facilities, in which an instructor guides tourists and explains the step-by-step of production, from planting to bottling, and telling behind the scenes of the world of wine;
+These are part of the basics of any trip to a wine-producing region.
+Getting to know up close how a winery works is the first step to diving into this universe.
+The vast majority of properties offer guided tours in their facilities, where an instructor leads the tourists and explains the production step by step, from planting to bottling and telling the backstage of the wine world.

-Some destinations have spaces to share the history of the region’s wine production.
-Expect to find permanent and/or itinerant exhibitions that tell more about the drink’s traditions and production methods;
+Some regions have specific places to share the history of their wine production.
+Expect to find permanent and/or itinerant exhibitions that tell more about the traditions and production methods.

-At the time of the grape harvest (vintage), some properties offer tourists the chance to participate at this moment and revive old traditions.
-Travellers can get their hands dirty, dance to regional music, step on the grape and pick fruit from the vineyard;
+During the grape harvest season (vintage), some estates offer tourists the chance to participate in and revive old traditions.
+Travelers can get their hands dirty, dance to regional music, tread the grape, and pick fruit from the vineyard.

-This is the opportunity to effectively taste the local wines.
-In sequential stages, different labels are served, in small doses.
-In some cases, tastings are already included in guided tours;
+This is the opportunity to effectively taste local wines.
+In sequential steps, different labels are served in small quantities.
+In some cases, tastings are already included in the guided tours.

 These are events in celebration of the wine culture.
-Most of the time, they offer programs with musical performances, workshops and sale of labels.
-Before boarding, it is a good idea to check the local festivities calendar;
+In most cases, they offer programs that include musical performances, workshops, and label sales.
+Before boarding, it is a good idea to check the local festivities calendar.

 Workshops and courses

-For those who want to go even deeper into the world of wine, some wineries offer classes on terroir, cultivation and harmonization.
-Usually, it is necessary to plan and register in advance to participate;
+Some wineries offer classes on terroir, cultivation, and harmonization for those who want to go even deeper into the world of wine.
+Usually, it is necessary to plan and register in advance to participate.

-In some wineries, you don’t even need to leave the property to have a complete gastronomic experience.
-Before scheduling your visit, make sure that you are also offered the possibility to sample tasting menus, picnics or participate in cooking classes – all harmonized with house labels, of course.
+In some wineries, you don’t need to leave the property to have a complete gastronomic experience.
+Before scheduling your visit, check the possibility to sample tasting menus, do picnics, or participate in cooking classes – all harmonized with house labels, of course.

 What are Wine Routes

-Some tourist destinations have been specially prepared to receive tourists interested in knowing more about the universe of viticulture.
-For this, they organize the so-called “Wine Routes”.
-The Wine Routes are nothing more than routes on which visitors can visit wineries, vineyards, restaurants and historic sites – all within a specific region to promote immersion in the world of wine.
-Countries like Italy, France, Portugal, South Africa and Chile are a reference in receiving this type of visitor.
+Some destinations have prepared themselves to receive tourists interested in knowing more about the universe of viticulture.
+For this, they organize the so-called “Wine Routes.”
+The Wine Routes are defined routes in which visitors can visit wineries, vineyards, restaurants, and historical sites – all within a specific region to promote immersion in the world of wine.
+Countries like Italy, France, Portugal, South Africa, and Chile are a reference in receiving this type of visitor.

-In the “Old World”, that is, in European wine-producing countries, tourists have the opportunity to learn more about the history of wine, traditional methods of production, passed down from generation to generation over many years giving great prominence in the terroir and microregions.
+In the “Old World,” which is in European wine-producing countries, tourists have the opportunity to learn more about the history of wine, ancient traditions, and production methods.
+All passed down from generation to generation over many years with great prominence in the terroir and microregions.

-In the “New World”, however, in non-European countries, cultivation is more recent and consequently its history.
-Many regions of the New World were introduced to the cultivation of wine by Europeans themselves, so another reason to call them ‘New World’.
-In these regions, the type of grape used in production stands out, there is a focus on technology and more flexible winemaking practices.
-But that does not mean that Old World countries do not work with cutting-edge techniques or there are no traditional and artisanal practices in New World countries.
+In the “New World,” however, in non-European countries, cultivation is more recent, and so is its history.
+Many regions of the New World were introduced to the cultivation of wine mostly by Europeans, which is another reason for calling them the ‘New World.’
+In these regions, the type of grapes used in production, the focus on technology, and more flexible winemaking practices stand out.
+This does not mean that Old World countries do not work with cutting-edge techniques, nor does it mean that traditional and artisanal methods are absent in New World countries.